learn-the-web/topics/web-browsers.md

 - Many images
 - Auto-playing videos or audio
-- Javascript that starts too early
+- JavaScript that starts too early
 - Lots of ads
-- Too much CSS or Javascript
+- Too much CSS or JavaScript
 - Poor caching
 - Loading the website from a slow server
 - Loading the website from around the world